UPDATE COMING SOON

 (When listening to the album re-recording of "Special Star", it is incomprehensible why some people make it out to be "more commercially appealing" than the original recording.
 Both versions are haunting and spacey in their own right.

-What is more commercialy appealing about the album recording is the sound quality, in having more of a hi-fi sound to it.)
+What is actually more commercially appealing about the album recording is the sound quality, in having more of a hi-fi sound to it.)

 In addition to this, people unsurprisingly tend to make up their own stories.
-About the fact that Lene has done a cover of "It's You, Only You (Mein Schmerz)" by Dutch band The Meteors (not the British band of the same name), they "somehow" think she must have done this because Dave Robinson wanted her to do a Motown cover,
+About the fact that Lene has recorded a cover of "It's You, Only You (Mein Schmerz)" by Dutch band The Meteors (not the British band of the same name), they think she "somehow" must have done this because Dave Robinson wanted her to do a Motown cover.

 ---------------------------------------------------------------------------------------------------------------------------------------

 Lene and Les Chappell did not have very much time to work on the songs for the first two albums.
 Some of the original songs on "Flex" have actually been written in the studio.
-Before recording sessions for the album started, they had only three original songs ready ("Monkey Talk", "Joan", "Bird Song"), plus home-recorded tapes with many little bits of ideas.
+Before recording sessions for the album started, they had only three original songs ready ("Monkey Talk", "Joan", "Bird Song"), plus tapes with many little bits of ideas recorded at home.

 They decided to take more time for the third album, which they did after Lene came back from an extended visit at her family's place in America in the summer of 1980.

-They had made a visit at producer Conny Plank's recording studio near Cologne in 1980.
-Contrary to what was written in the media, Lene did not go to Japan in 1980 to check out Japanese recording technology.
-Her only visit to Japan was during her 1983 tour.
+They visited producer Conny Plank's recording studio near Cologne in 1980.
+Contrary to what was written in the media, Lene did not go to Japan in 1980 to check out Japanese recording technology (her only visit to Japan was during her 1983 tour).

-At one point in 1980 Lene has thought of wanting Ennio Morricone as (co-)producer for "No Man's Land", because of the different slant from which he would have taken everything into, but he was already booked well into the future.
+At one point in 1980 Lene wanted Ennio Morricone as (co-)producer for "No Man's Land", because of the different slant from which he would have taken everything into, but he was already booked well into the future.

 Lene was very put off when she learned that The Cars' producer Roy Thomas Baker has claimed in some 1980 music paper that he's going to produce Lene's next album.